endurantgames/cosmiclegends/src/classes/monstrosity.md

     Add 2 to the dice pool when you advance the Allay or Rescue goals.

-Unkillable
+Immortal

-:   You get knocked down but you get up again.
-They're never
+:   The monstrous forces that force you onward won't let you
-    gonna keep you down.
-Regain 1 Health at the start of the Hero Phase if you have 0 Health.
+    ever rest.
+If you are dead at the start of a Crisis Countdown, return to life -- with full Might and Health -- at the end of that Countdown.

 TBD